dharmik05/debtburster/README.md

-DebtBurster is a web app that helps users track their debts and payments, generate personalized AI repayment plans using OpenAI's API, and get instant answers through an integrated AI chatbot.
+DebtBuster is a web app that helps users track their debts and payments, generate personalized AI repayment plans using OpenAI's API, and get instant answers through an integrated AI chatbot.
 The chatbot is designed to help users understand and clarify any doubts regarding their AI-generated financial plans.

 ## Features